 During the fiscal years ended December 31, 2005 and 2006 and from January 1, 2007 through April 9, 2007, neither the Company nor anyone acting on its behalf consulted Ernst & Young regarding (1) either the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's consolidated financial statements or (2) any matter that was either the subject of a disagreement with Rotenberg & Co. on accounting principles or practices, financial statement disclosure, or auditing scope or procedures, which, if not resolved to the satisfaction of Rotenberg & Co., would have caused Rotenberg & Co. to make reference to the matter in its report, or a reportable event as defined in Item 304(a)(1)(v) of Regulation S-K of the Securities and Exchange Commission.
-On April 11, 2007, the Company provided a copy of the foregoing disclosure to Ernst and Young and provided Ernst and Young with an opportunity to furnish a letter addressed to the Securities and Exchange Commission containing any new information, clarification of the Company's expression of its views, or the respects in which it does not agree with the statements made by the Company.
-Ernst and Young advised the Company that it reviewed the foregoing disclosures and had no basis on which to submit such a letter addressed to the Securities and Exchange Commission in response to Item 304 of SEC Regulation S-K.
+On April 11, 2007, the Company provided a copy of the foregoing disclosure to Ernst & Young and provided Ernst & Young with an opportunity to furnish a letter addressed to the Securities and Exchange Commission containing any new information, clarification of the Company's expression of its views, or the respects in which it does not agree with the statements made by the Company.
+Ernst & Young advised the Company that it reviewed the foregoing disclosures and had no basis on which to submit such a letter addressed to the Securities and Exchange Commission in response to Item 304 of SEC Regulation S-K.

-The following table presents fees for professional audit services provided by Ernst & Young for the audit of our annual financial statements during fiscal 2007 and fiscal 2006 (in thousands):
+The following table presents fees for professional audit services provided by Ernst & Young for the audit of our annual financial statements and internal control over financial reporting for fiscal 2008 and the audit of our annual financial statements for fiscal 2007 (in thousands):

-FY 2007 FY 2006
+FY 2008 FY 2007

-Audit Fees \$327,043 \$15,000
+Audit Fees \$474,375 \$327,043

-Audit Related Fees
+Audit Related Fees - -

-Tax Fees
+Tax Fees -

 All Other Fees

-Total \$327,043 \$15,000
+Total \$474,375 \$327,043

-Audit Fees included fees for services rendered for the audit of our annual consolidated financial statements, the review of financial statements included in our quarterly reports on Form 10-Q, and consents and other services normally provided in connection with statutory and regulatory filings or engagements for those fiscal years.
-The audit fees for 2006 relate to the audit of Froptix Corporation who was deemed the accounting acquiror in the Acquisition for financial statement reporting purposes.
+Audit Fees include fees for services rendered for the audit of our annual consolidated financial statements (2007 and 2008), the audit of internal control over financial reporting (2008), the review of financial statements included in our quarterly reports on Form 10-Q, and consents and other services normally provided in connection with statutory and regulatory filings or engagements for those fiscal years.

-Audit-Related Fees would principally include fees for due diligence in connection with potential transactions and accounting consultations.
+Audit-Related Fees would principally include fees incurred for due diligence in connection with potential transactions and accounting consultations.
+There were no audit-related fees incurred during 2007 and 2008.

 Tax Fees would include fees for services rendered for tax compliance, tax advice, and tax planning.
-We obtain these types of services from a professional services firm other than Ernst & Young.
+There were no tax fees incurred with Ernst & Young in 2007 and 2008.

 All Other Fees would include fees for all other services rendered to us that do not constitute Audit Fees, Audit-Related Fees, or Tax Fees.
+There were no such fees incurred with Ernst & Young in 2007 and 2008.